harlepengren/PicoGame/tools/ImageFormat.md

 ## Special Notes
 We are storing two pixels per byte.
 We don't want to check for the end of row in the middle of a byte.
 Therefore, the width must be even.
 If the input image is odd, we add 1 pixel to the end of the row to make it even.

+The transparency color is always the first color in the color palette.
+If no transparency color is defined, then the transparency color is set to black.
+If you want no transparency in your image, then you need to set to a color that does not appear in the image.